White Sox vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 White Sox vs. Twins: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Minnesota Twins and Chicago White Sox will meet on Friday at Target Field, at 8:10 PM ET, with Carlos Correa and Andrew Vaughn among those expected to produce at the plate.
+The Chicago White Sox will look to Andrew Benintendi for continued success at the plate when they square off against Byron Buxton and the Minnesota Twins on Saturday, in the second game of a three-game series at Target Field.

-The Twins have been listed as -165 moneyline favorites in this matchup against the White Sox (+140).
-The matchup's total is set at 8 runs.
+The Twins are -150 moneyline favorites for this matchup with the White Sox (+125).
+The over/under is 8 runs for this game (with -105 odds to hit the over and -115 odds to go under).

 Rep your team with officially licensed White Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.